amobiz/configurable-gulp-recipe-merge/README.md

 # gulp-ccr-merge
-Configurable gulp recipe plugin that merge multiple streams into one interleaved stream.
+Cascading Configurable Gulp Recipe for gulp-chef that merge multiple streams into one interleaved stream.